Eliseous-freelance/plato_/README.md

 # CODENAME PLATO

-A website for the codename plato
+A website for the codename plato project